uri-yanover/4qbits/_posts/2022-11-07-graduate-of-contending-studies.md

 **TL;DR**: Employers' focus on academic background is mostly about contending skills.

 About once a month or so one of the tech forums I subscribe to is rocked by a question similar to the following one:
-> I am now in my twenties, and have successfully entered the tech workforce.
+> I am now in my twenties, and am confidently working in the industry.
 Should I be making a pause now to pursue higher education?

 Questions of this kind serve as a validation magnet for both people who have obtained a degree and those who haven't or couldn't; accordingly the discussion often gets personal and defensive; my personal highlight is a person whom I'd known (indeed, liked) for 15 years calling me no less than a shill for Big Higher Ed; so much for all those years, I guess.